isomerpages/moe-yiochukangsec/_our-curriculum/Non Academic Programmes/Digital Education.md

 </table><br>
 			&nbsp;Accidental loss will not be covered by insurance.<br><br>
 			<b>Purchase of PLD</b><br><br>
-			Singapore Citizen students can use their available&nbsp;<b>Edusave balance</b>&nbsp;to pay for the PLD after setting aside provision for payment of 2nd tier miscellaneous fees.<br>
+			Singapore Citizen students can use their available&nbsp;<b>Edusave balance</b>&nbsp;to pay for the PLD after setting aside provision for payment of miscellaneous fees.<br>

-MOE has provided a one-off Edusave top-up of $200 in 2020, to all eligible Singaporean students in primary and secondary schools.
+<br>To ensure the affordability of devices, MOE has provided Edusave top-ups of $200 in 2020 to 2022, and $300 in 2023, to all eligible Singaporean students in primary and secondary schools.
 This is on top of the annual Edusave contribution of $290 for secondary students and $230 for primary students.<br>

-<b>Subsidies</b>&nbsp;are available for students who require financial assistance to purchase a PLD.<br>
+<br><b>Subsidies</b>&nbsp;are available for students who require financial assistance to purchase a PLD.<br>

-Please note that it is compulsory for all existing students on the MOE Financial Assistance Scheme to use their Edusave to pay for the PLD, after subsidies have been granted.<br>
+<br>Please note that it is compulsory for all existing students on the MOE Financial Assistance Scheme to use their Edusave to pay for the PLD, after subsidies have been granted.<br>

-Students under the MOE Financial Assistance&nbsp;_(FAS)_&nbsp;Scheme for the year will automatically be subsidised for the PLD.<br>
+<br>Students under the MOE Financial Assistance&nbsp; (FAS) &nbsp;Scheme for the year will automatically be subsidised for the PLD.<br>

-Students who are currently not under the MOE Financial Assistance Scheme may apply for additional subsidy if their&nbsp;<b>Gross Household Income (GHI)</b>&nbsp;is $4,000 or less, or&nbsp;<b>Per Capita Income (PCI)</b>&nbsp;is $1,000 or less.Please collect the application form at the General Office.<br>
+<br>Students who are currently not under the MOE Financial Assistance Scheme may apply for additional subsidy if their&nbsp;<b>Gross Household Income (GHI)</b>&nbsp;is $4,000 or less, or&nbsp;<b>Per Capita Income (PCI)</b>&nbsp;is $1,000 or less.Please collect the application form at the General Office.<br>

-<b>“PCI”</b> refers to the Gross Household Income divided by the total number of family members in the household.<br><br>
+*<b>“PCI”</b> refers to the Gross Household Income divided by the total number of family members in the household.<br><br>*

 <b>Device Management Application (DMA)</b><br>